JorisEekhout/joriseekhout.com/content/projects/juan-de-la-cierva-incorporacion.md

-summary = "In 2022 I was awarded a Juan de la Cierva-Incorporación fellowship, a 3-year postdoctoral grant from the Spanish Ministry of Science and Innovation." external_link = "" institutions = ["CEBAS-CSIC"] my_role = "apply the SPHY model including channel modules to several case studies."
+summary = "In 2022 I was awarded a Juan de la Cierva-Incorporación fellowship, a 3-year postdoctoral grant from the Spanish Ministry of Science and Innovation." external_link = "" institutions = ["CEBAS-CSIC"] my_role = "apply the SPHY model to several case studies and to assess climate and land use impacts on water resources in the Mediterranean Basin."
 +++

 In 2022 I was awarded a Juan de la Cierva-Incorporación fellowship, which is a 3-year postodoctoral grant from the Spanish Ministry of Science and Innovation.
-During the coming three years I will continue the research I started in the [XTREME project](/projects/xtreme/).
-This will include the application of the SPHY model, including the novel channel module, to a series of case studies.
+During this period I continued the research I started in the [XTREME project](/projects/xtreme/).
+This included the application of the SPHY model, including the novel channel module, to a series of case studies.
+Moreover, I started a new research line with a focus on large-scale impacts of climate and land use change on water resources in the Mediterranean Basin.